AreaFiftyLAN/lancie-frontend/data/faq.md

 ### Are there still prizes this year?

 Yes, of course.
 We will have comparable prizes available as last year.
 More details will follow later.
-On top of that, we will have a (limited amount of) goodie bags available.
+On top of that, we will have a (limited amount of) goodiebags available.

 ### I still have questions, where can I ask them?